steakscience/steakscience/_posts/2017-09-20-the-iconic-iphone.md

 So what happens when the iPhone’s home button disappears?
 The iconic iPhone silhouette also disappears.

 Then there’s the other problem of the front-facing camera and FaceID.
-They still need to be in front and they aren’t ever going away — we will always have front-facing cameras.
+They still need to be in front and they aren’t ever going away—we will always have front-facing cameras.

 **How do you solve these two problems?** Design is all about compromises and managing tradeoffs.
 And the notch is definitely a tradeoff.
 It's there because we need space for cameras and sensors.